jariou/omdk/README.md

 * a Python class framework for working with Oasis models and model resources as Python objects (the `models` subpackage)
 * a Python class framework for managing model exposures and resources, and also for generating Oasis files from these (the `exposures` subpackage)
-* a Python factory class for instantiating keys lookup services for models, and generating and saving keys outputs from these lookup services
+* a Python factory class for instantiating keys lookup services for models, and generating and saving keys outputs from these lookup services (the `keys` subpackage)
 * executable scripts, based on these class frameworks, for writing keys outputs from model lookup services (`generate_keys.py`), generating Oasis files from model source exposures and other resources (`generate_oasis_files.py`), and generating losses for models (`generate_losses.py`).
 This includes a "master" script that can perform all these steps to run the model end-to-end (`run_model.py`).

 ## Generating keys